This article originally appeared on VICE Australia.

 Are you still religious?
 What does "heaven" look like to you now?

 I am not religious in the sense that I go to church.
 I do believe spirituality and religion should be separate and I think that’s a big problem with religion.
-In an attempt to institutionalise and control, it strips away the very essence of what religion was meant to be: a source of connection to God, nature and community.
+In an attempt to institutionalize and control, it strips away the very essence of what religion was meant to be: a source of connection to God, nature, and community.
 That’s why cults form in the first place.
-They offer people a sense of connection, community, purpose and belonging.
+They offer people a sense of connection, community, purpose, and belonging.